 Play Space Award

-New in 2019, this award recognises the outdoor playground environment and spaces in nurseries/primary schools where innovative equipment creates opportunities for learning.
+This award recognises the outdoor playground environment and spaces in nurseries/primary schools where innovative equipment creates opportunities for learning.

 Putney High School, London

 Pupils at Putney shared ideas on how to design an environmentally-friendly, ‘natural’ space where they could take risks and challenge themselves.
 The space features trapeze handles, acrobatic bars, scramble beams, clamber nets, a raised tree-house den and tipi platform for creative role play.
 The Science Garden provides a natural environment for socialising, reflection and relaxation and supports a commitment to outdoor learning and protecting the environment.

 Youngsters at Allerton CofE Primary School will be able to enjoy outdoor play and learning in all weathers thanks to a £110,000 new purpose built play area.
 The new construction features conventional playground equipment, a vegetable plot, an environmentally approved tree planting project, a giant sand pit complete with pulleys and measures, a sensory water feature, a messy kitchen, bespoke accommodation for chickens and rabbits, and a grass three piece suite.